1. Checkmk in a Docker container

 myuser@myhost:~/git/check_mk/docker# docker build \ --build-arg CMK_VERSION=1.5.0p5 \ --build-arg CMK_EDITION=enterprise \ --build-arg CMK_DL_CREDENTIALS='myusername:mypassword' \ -t mycompany/check-mk-enterprise:1.5.0p5

-During the build process you will need two external files, which will be downloaded through your customer login data.
+During the build process you will need two external files which – using your customer login data – will be automatically downloaded from our download server.
 To prevent this you can also first load the necessary files manually and place them in the docker directory:

 - The Checkmk installation package for Debian Stretch